yongzx/bigscience-workshop.github.io/en/pages/organization.md

 To join the worshop as an attendant, please [enter your email here](https://docs.google.com/forms/d/1B92m3EzBUn3cNZ1TptNUC_RyvngLPkS3kiBfg4l0Cu0/prefill) to be informed about coming public events announcement.

 ## Resources and tools

 ### General introduction to the tools

-The tool stack is quite simple with at the moment 2 tools:
+The tool stack is quite simple with at the moment with two main tools:
 - a [Google Drive Folder](https://bit.ly/bigscience-drive) hosting all the shared documents
 - a [Discourse Forum](https://bigscience.huggingface.co/forum) hosting the discussions